-A curb of only a few centimeters high can provide a real challenge for someone using a rollator.
+Using a rollator over curbs of only a few centimeters high can already provide a real challenge for someone.
 The front wheels will stop against it and you won’t be able to go any further.
 Your next move will be decisive on how smooth the climbing will go.

 This is the fifth in a series of six lessons on how to correctly use a rollator indoors.